Edinburgh with kids

 Best for: Ages 6+

 The Chocolatarium is a chocolate factory in downtown Edinburgh.
-They have a store, and a special tour!
+They have a store, and a special tour where you can learn about their process of importing cocoa from around the world, and turning it into chocolate.

 My 12-year-old and husband did their chocolate tour, and they had a bast.
 They got a cup of hot chocolate, and got to sample chocolate from all around the world.
 The finale at the end was being able to make their own chocolate bars!